U.S. Election Betting Has a Long, Accurate History

 “That's how compliance and regulation systems, etc., should work,” Kedjanyi said.
 “That's the same as it would have happened in any sport.”

-Furthermore, as Orrick’s Dayanim said earlier this month, “the United Kingdom long has permitted betting on political campaigns with no fundamental threat to the integrity of their elections.”
+As Orrick’s Dayanim wrote earlier this month, “the United Kingdom long has permitted betting on political campaigns with no fundamental threat to the integrity of their elections.”

 Granted, there are concerns and fears about the effects of legalized election wagering and what it could do to a democracy already under stress.
 This election will no doubt be closely watched for any instances of attempted or successful market manipulation.